 Module 10B (Emergency Aid Practical)

-Once we reach a Green readiness level you will need to attend a short practical validation session (e.g. CPR) to complete the First Response.
+You will need to attend a short practical validation session (e.g. CPR) to complete the First Response.

 I have an existing qualification, does it count?